apskarthick/bookstoreonk8s/README.md

 # Modern Application Architecture

-This is modernized version of Bookstore application.
+This is the modernized version of Bookstore demo application.
 We have further documented required steps in the [overview](#overview) section to provision this architecture on your own GCP project.

 Below individuals are the contributors of this prototype to modernize a fictional monolith app by leveraging Google Cloud Services including GKE and Cloud Build.